huntc/akka-stream-queue-example/README.md

-# akka-source-queue-bug #
+# akka-source-queue-example #

-Welcome to akka-source-queue-bug!
+Welcome to akka-source-queue-example!
+An example is in the tests.

 ## Contribution policy ##